 Quick-Loks Discs are small discs (usually 2” or 3” diameter) with a button on the reverse side.
 The button allows the disc to be changed quickly with one twist and without the use of special tools.
-For this reason Quick-Lok Discs are often referred to quick change discs.
+The ARC quick-lok system helps provide a faster changeover.
 This advantage of the button is reduced tool down time by quick and tool-less disc changeovers.
 Quick-Lok discs are available in most coated and non woven abrasive backings.

 PREDATOR™ Resin Fiber